joyteoyw/carparkAPI/README.md

 ## Setup

-To set up the environment, run the following command in the root folder: `pip install -r "requirements.txt"`
+To set up the environment, run the following command in the root folder in a terminal: `pip install -r "requirements.txt"`

 ## Running carparkAPI Locally

-To run carparkAPI locally, execute: `python carparkapi.py` from the root folder.
+To run carparkAPI locally, execute: `python carparkapi.py` from the root folder in a terminal.

 ## Running Unit Tests

-To run unit tests for the backend API, execute: `pytest` from the root folder.
+To run unit tests for the backend API, execute: `pytest` from the root folder in a terminal.

 ## Frontend GitHub Pages Link: